ethereum/ethereum-org-website/src/content/whitepaper/index.md

 20. [Ethereum Merkle Patricia trees](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-Patricia-Tree)
 21. [Peter Todd on Merkle sum trees](http://sourceforge.net/p/bitcoin/mailman/message/31709140/)

-_For history of the white paper, see https://github.com/ethereum/wiki/blob/old-before-deleting-all-files-go-to-wiki-wiki-instead/old-whitepaper-for-historical-reference.md_
+_For history of the white paper, see [this wiki](https://github.com/ethereum/wiki/blob/old-before-deleting-all-files-go-to-wiki-wiki-instead/old-whitepaper-for-historical-reference.md)_

 _Ethereum, like many community-driven, open-source software projects, has evolved since its initial inception.
 To learn about the latest developments of Ethereum, and how changes to the protocol are made, we recommend [this guide](/learn/)._